EleanaGrimshaw/unity-basic-training/step-by-step/MyFirstManager.md

     //0. store attractor cube's position
     attractor_pos = _attractor.transform.position;

-    //1. iterate all cube childer objects to find their distance from the attractor for(int i=0; i<cube_count; i++)
+    //1. iterate all cube children objects to find their distance from the attractor for(int i=0; i<cube_count; i++)
     {
         //2. get current gameobject from children